SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31

 \subsection{Photoionization by EG And}

-EG And is still hot and luminous enough to photoionize the SDSO1 GPN and the surrounding ISM.
+EG And is still hot and luminous enough to photoionize the SDSO 1 GPN and the surrounding ISM.
 While photons below the Lyman limit are subject to absorption, we find that the column density of the GPN shell is not enough to significantly impede the EUV flux.
 The size of the Stromgren sphere photoionized by EG And depends on its ionizing luminosity and the density of the surrounding ISM.
-The mean densities of ionized and neutral gas in a $40 \times 40 $ pc box surrounding SDSO1 are $\sim 0.02$ cm$^{-3}$ and $\sim 0.004$ cm$^{-3}$, respectively.
-The number of H-ionizing photons integrated over a 70,000 K blackbody with luminosity $10-90 L_\odot$ is $Q = {4\pi \over 3} r_1^3 n_H^2 \alpha_B = 1-9 \times 10^{45}$ photons, ionizing a Stromgren sphere out to distance of 15-31 pc from EG And (roughly twice the radius of the SDSO1 GPN).
-Note that the amount of mass expelled and displaced by EG And is negligible in this calculation, $< 3\%$ of the ISM mass within the Stromgren sphere.
+The mean densities of ionized and neutral gas in a $40 \times 40 $ pc box surrounding SDSO 1 are $\sim 0.02$ cm$^{-3}$ and $\sim 0.004$ cm$^{-3}$, respectively.
+The number of H-ionizing photons integrated over a 70,000 K blackbody with luminosity $10-90 L_\odot$ is $Q = {4\pi \over 3} r_1^3 n_H^2 \alpha_B = 1-9 \times 10^{45}$ photons, ionizing a Stromgren sphere out to distance of 15-31 pc from EG And (roughly twice the radius of the SDSO 1 GPN).